oVirt/ovirt-site/source/uncategorized/installing-engine-from-rpm.html.md

 wiki_last_updated: 2014-09-26
 ---

-This Documents has come to describe the steps required in order to install & configure ovirt-engine Use this guide in order to install ovirt-node on the same host as ovirt-engine: [Installing_ovirt-node_from_rpm](Installing_ovirt-node_from_rpm)
+This Documents has come to describe the steps required in order to install & configure ovirt-engine Use this guide in order to install VDSM on the same host as ovirt-engine: [Installing_VDSM_from_rpm](Installing_VDSM_from_rpm)

 ### Installing Prerequisite Packages